Dodgy: Band reunion and new music (2006-present)

-Clark released the solo album Make Believe Love in 2020, and also works as a music teacher at the Aspire Academy in Worcester.
+Clark released the solo album Make Believe Love in 2020, and also supported disadvantaged children as a music teacher at the Aspire Academy in Worcester.

+On 1 May 2026, Dodgy released their 7th studio album, Hello Beautiful, which The Prog Report claims "easily stands alongside their best work from the mid-90s."

 Musical style

 AllMusic biographer Stephen Thomas Erlewine described the band as "clowns of Brit-pop" that played "infectious, goofy punk-pop", which "alternately sounded like the early Who and the Stone Roses."